Prashant2881/The-Cocoa-Journal/README.md

-# The-Cocoa-Journal
-Cocoa Journal is a sleek digital diary with a warm brown theme, allowing users to create, edit, and save entries securely for daily reflections and notes.
+The Cocoa Journal is a simple yet elegant digital journal diary that allows users to write, edit, and delete journal entries with a warm brown-themed interface.
+Each entry includes a title and content, saved securely in local storage, ensuring data persists even after closing the browser.
+With an intuitive design and seamless functionality, this journal is perfect for daily reflections, personal notes, and creative writing.